 - Superior cruise: $78 USD non-reserved seating

 We were surprised that we were the only Western tourists on the boat!
-It was mostly Chinese tourists, which were very friendly.
-Check out our article on why local places and friendly people make China a hidden travel gem.
+It was mostly Chinese tourists, who were very friendly.

 Night in Yangshuo

 The tour boat dropped us off in Yangshuo, a small but lively city with markets and tons of small shops and restaurants.
 We recommend eating dinner at Black Pepper (Kali Mirch) Indian Restaurant located in the centre of the city.
 Their Indian food is delicious and they have a small outdoor patio you can sit at.
 It was a nice break from Chinese cuisine.